 It is said that lord brahma is responsible for all creative forces in the world.

-The word brahmanin Hinduism connotes the highest universal principal (also called the ultimate reality).
+The word brahman in Hinduism connotes the highest universal principle (also called the ultimate reality).
 Brahmi literally means the energy/wisdom of Brahma.1

 In Ayurveda, brahmi has been described to have a wide variety of uses and benefits.

-Brahmihas been categorized under balya maha kashyaya, sangya sathapana maha kashyaya and praja sathapana maha kashayayaby renowned Ayurvedic scholar Charaka.
+Brahmi has been categorized under balya maha kashyaya, sangya sathapana maha kashyaya and praja sathapana maha kashayaya by renowned Ayurvedic scholars Charaka.

-Balya maha kashyaya is a group of herbs which provide strength and immunity.2
+Balya maha kashyaya is a group of herbs that provide strength and immunity.2

-Sangya sathappan maha kashayaya is a group of herbs which help in preventing unconsciousness i.e. improving alertness and influence the quality of consciousness.3
+Sangya sathappan maha kashayaya is a group of herbs that help in preventing unconsciousness i.e. improving alertness and influencing the quality of consciousness.3

-Praja sathapana maha kashaya is a group of herbs which are helpful in stabilizing pregnancy.4
+Praja sathapana maha kashaya is a group of herbs that are helpful in stabilizing pregnancy.4

-There are various commonly available food products (depending on your location) including beverages and health drinks which contain brahmias an ingredient.
+There are various commonly available food products (depending on your location) including beverages and health drinks that contain brahmi as an ingredient.

 Gotu kola, another herb from popular Ayurvedic texts is also known as mandukaparni.
 Interestingly, it is mistakenly considered to be brahmi in the norther regions of India.